-OUTCOME 1: Increased Regional Capacity through Multi-jurisdictional Solutions Facilitate Subrecipients will perform a detailed analysis of existing public partnerships and identify opportunities for multi-jurisdictional approaches to issue resolution.
-Intergovernmental Cooperation This includes identification and establishment of roles and responsibilities, including responsible parties, necessary to implement a regional approach to planning and permitting that enhances the ability of the community to identify, track, and mitigate risk.
+OUTCOME 1: Increased Regional Capacity through Multi-jurisdictional Solutions Subrecipients will perform a detailed analysis of existing public partnerships and identify opportunities for multi-jurisdictional approaches to issue resolution.
+Facilitate identity opportunities for main jurisdictional approaches to issue resolution.
+Intergovernmental This includes identification and establishment of roles and responsibilities, Cooperation including responsible parties, necessary to implement a regional approach to planning and permitting that enhances the ability of the community to identify, track, and mitigate risk.